-Author: Helen Russell, Programme Reporting and Grants Manager – Renewable World.
+A blog by Helen Russell, our Programme Reporting and Grants Manager

 It has been two years since my last visit to Nepal, but I am back for some exciting project site visits with Renewable World.
 I have come out to visit communities that have received support through the Solar Powered Water Pumping Project, Solar MUS II, funded by the Big Lottery Fund.
 The Renewable World team will visit other sites as well, and over the course of 10 days, we will be travelling to about 17 projects sites from across our programme portfolio.

 Setting off from Kathmandu, we headed to the Mid-West, flying down to Nepalgunj in the southern plains of the Terai, where we were met with 41*C temperatures even at 6pm.
 After insisting that eight people can’t fit into a six-person car, we hired a second vehicle and had a further two-and-a-half-hour journey up into the hills to Surkhet District.
 We spent the night in the district headquarters of Birendranagar, and prepared for the work ahead.

 Surkhet is one of Nepal’s most marginalised districts, being ranked as “highly prioritised” for support by the Government of Nepal.
 Bhupendra Kandel, from the Local NGO Sundar Nepal Sanstha (SNS), who is supporting our programme in this region, told us that only 20% of the district are electrified through the National Grid, although the expansion of solar home systems appears to be popular.